Pork Hill Farm

 Yes, On-farm and Off-farm

-The farm has several housing options:
+The farm has a couple housing options:

 1) A beautiful, lakefront condo that is a commutable distance.
 This situation will accommodate 2 – 3 apprentices.
 Lake access, tennis court, deck overlooking a huge lawn sloping down to the water!
 This housing is available for long season apprentices and is available only in the Spring and Fall.

-All of these options allow apprentices a great deal of independence from the farmers and the farm, although they are within close proximity.
+These options allow apprentices a great deal of independence from the farmers and the farm, although they are within close proximity.
 Drug use and smoking are not permitted in either housing situation.
 Pets are not allowed.
 Additional housing rules pertain to each situation and can be discussed in an interview.

 No. We have hired apprentices without a farm visit and have had good experiences.
 A farm visit is recommended though.
 We do not do any trial periods.